JamesValencia45/competition-and-logistic-growth-simulation/README.md

 This repository preserves the complete historical record of one of my earliest programming projects.

-The simulation models four species interacting through probabilistic reproduction, mutation, and death events.
+This simulation models four species interacting through probabilistic reproduction, mutation, and death events.
 Although simple by modern standards, it represents my first attempt to model a complex system through code and serves as the starting point of a progression that later led to embedded systems, wireless telemetry, and amateur radio engineering projects.

 <br>

 ## Historical Context

-In 2022, after becoming interested in evolutionary simulations and population modeling, I began experimenting with ways to represent these ideas on a TI-92 Plus graphing calculator.
+In 2021, while I was beginning to see the wonders of mathematics, my dad introduced me to an easy form of automation using Microsoft Excel.
+Although it only involved a short aritmetic expression, that short sequence completely entralled me with a computational exigence, which immediately drew me toward the TI-92's programming capabilities.
+So, from punching short, interative automations into my calculator to abstracting program logic on paper, I soon became interested in the probabilities behind evolutionary simulations and population modeling.
+I therefore began experimenting with ways to represent these ideas on my TI-92 Plus graphing calculator.

 The original project was inspired by simulation videos exploring mutation, competition, and population dynamics.
-Working within the limitations of a graphing calculator forced me to think carefully about variables, probability, state tracking, and system behavior.
+Working within the limitations of a graphing calculator forced me to think carefully about variables, probability, and overall system behavior.

 Several years later, surviving notebook notes, JavaScript adaptations, and calculator code were used to reconstruct and document the original project.